Mental Health and Wellbeing

 The association between depression and poor diabetes outcome is well documented, and routine screening is recommended (Ducat et al, 2014).
 The Hospital Anxiety and Depression Scale (HADS) is a self-report inventory that can also be used to identify clinical levels of anxiety.
 Routine screening for anxiety is less well researched and may be complicated by the fact symptoms of anxiety; involving affective and panic symptoms can be remarkably similar to symptoms of hypoglycemia.

-Management of Type 2 diabetes involves components that raise the risk of disordered eating behaviors such as restriction of dietary choices and close monitoring of food choices.
+Management of Type 2 diabetes involves components that raise the risk of disordered eating behaviours such as restriction of dietary choices and close monitoring of food choices.
 Warning signals include:

 - anxiety about weigh-ins